-To understand the Whale's Tale project, students watched the video clip titled How Does Evolution Really Happen? that can be found at this link:
+To understand the Whale's Tale project, students watched the video clip titled How Do We Know Evolution Happens? that can be found at this link:

 and part of the video Part 1 of Walking with Prehistoric Beasts to see how the Ambulocetus lived.